 (G) transportation, such as bus tickets, public transportation passes, taxi cabs, sharing rides, or gas vouchers; or

 (H) other equipment deemed necessary for participation.

-(6) Contractor responsibility.
-The contracted service provider tracks participation and informs the OK SNAP Works coordinator of all referred persons' participation status, outcome performance measures, and, no later than October 1, 2021, when the provider determines that a referred person is ill-suited for an assigned component.
-When a referred person fails to participate in OK SNAP Works following a referral, or the provider determines that a referred person is ill-suited for a component, contracted staff notifies the OK SNAP Works coordinator within 10-calendar days of the non-participation or the provider determination.
-In a provider determination notification, the contracted provider must include the reason for the provider determination and may give input on the most appropriate next step for the participant.
+(A) When a potential participant fails to participate in OK SNAP Works following a referral or the provider determines that a potential participant is ill-suited for a component, contracted staff notifies the OK SNAP Works coordinator within 10-calendar days of the non-participation or the provider determination.
+In a provider determination notification, the contracted provider must include the former participant's name, case number, and reason for the provider determination and may offer input on the most appropriate next step for the participant. • 4

-(A) At the household or worker's request, the OK SNAP coordinator provides verification of a participant's monthly hours spent in the program. • 5
+(D) at the household or worker's request, OK SNAP coordinator provides verification of a participant's monthly hours spent in the program; and • 6

 (I) fulfills the work requirement, per OAC 340:50-5-100(a);

 (II) has good cause, per OAC 340:50-5-100(c); or

 (III) is otherwise exempt from the ABAWD requirements, per OAC 340:50-5-100(d). • 8